Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Adult cockchafers only live for about 5 or 6 weeks.
 During that time, they look for a mate and fly into the tree tops to feed on leaves.
 They fly at dusk on warm evenings, making a noisy hum, and are attracted to light.

-‘They sometimes mistake chimney stacks for tree tops and occasionally fall down chimneys into open fireplaces,’ Hine said.
+‘They sometimes mistake chimney stacks for tree tops and occasionally fall down chimneys into open fireplaces,’ says Hine.
 'Then after dark, they are attracted to light and can get caught in lamp shades.'

 Although they are known as bugs, cockchafers are not true bugs, which belong to another group of insects that includes shield bugs, water bugs, aphids and scale insects.